 (xiv) uses or permits others to use the service for commercial or business use.

 (b) A suspension or termination will not affect the Subscriber's obligation to pay any amounts owed to Comwave either during or after the suspension or termination.
 If termination occurs during a contract period, the Subscriber will be charged for all usage plus the contract obligations.
 In some jurisdictions where early termination is an option, Comwave will charge the Subscriber termination charges pursuant to 2.09 (d).
 Should reactivation of services be required, Comwave will levy a reconnection fee of $25.

 (c) Where the Services are cancelled, either by the Subscriber or by Comwave as provided herein, and there is an undisputed credit balance on the Subscriber's account, the Subscriber may require that it be refunded to the Subscriber and Comwave reserves the right to charge a reasonable processing fee in connection with issuing refunds.

 2.09 Subscriber's Right to Terminate Services and Early Cancellation

-(a) Term Contracts: Except as prohibited by law in your jurisdiction , all Comwave Contracts renew automatically upon their expiration (the Initial Term) for an additional term equal to the Initial Term, unless specifically advised otherwise by the Subscriber thirty days before automatic renewal on the activation anniversary date.
+(a) Term Contracts: Except as prohibited by law in your jurisdiction, all Comwave Contracts renew automatically upon their expiration (the Initial Term) for an additional term equal to the Initial Term, unless specifically advised otherwise by the Subscriber thirty days before automatic renewal on the activation anniversary date.
 The Subscriber is responsible for early cancellation fees (ECF) of their contract period.
-ECF shall be calculated by multiplying the number of months remaining on the contract by the monthly fees associated with the Services in the contract up to a maximum of $200 per service.
-The contract start date for VoIP services shall be the date the VoIP equipment is registered on the Comwave network and billing has commenced; for long distance users the date is from the date of subscription to Comwave.
-In order to prevent the Contract from renewing automatically; the Subscriber must call Comwave and request cancellation at least thirty days prior to the expiration date.
+ECF shall be calculated by multiplying the number of months remaining on the contract by the monthly fees associated with the Services in the contract up to $200 for each Service.
+The contract start date for all Services shall be the date the Comwave provided equipment is registered on the Comwave network and billing has commenced; for long distance users the date is from the date of subscription to Comwave.
+In order to prevent the Contract from renewing automatically; the Subscriber must contact Comwave by telephone and request cancellation at least thirty days prior to the expiration date.
 Third-party termination requests will not be accepted.